The only thing standing between you and panic is sound financial health

 The bad news doesn’t even have to be a one-way plane ticket home.
 It could be someone falling sick, an extended leave from work, or falling between jobs for a bit.
 So how do you prepare?
 By being smart with your money.

 If you’re reading this, chances are you’re an expat in a low tax, sunny environment.
-Congrats, because you’ve just landed yourself a great opportunity to experience international life while getting your financial security sorted.
+Congrats, because you’ve just landed yourself a great opportunity to experience international life while getting your financial health security sorted.

 There’s no magic remedy though.
 Financial resilience comes from thinking about finances from the get-go, and planning the right way.